swinslow/ll-explorer-py/docs/notes.md

 ### Step 5: Convert word and character alternative options

-For each conversion step, the string length may change; so the conversion should adjust the character location mapping as needed.
+For each conversion step, the string length may change; so the conversion should adjust the character location mapping in **procmap** as needed.

 #### Step 5(a): Convert copyright symbols